 HOW TO COOK STEAK TACOS

-• GRILL: Take care to grease your clean grill grates well with oil.
-Next, close the lid and heat to the highest heat and WAIT to add your steak until the grill reaches temperature, this could take up to 15 minutes, so be patient.
-Add your steak and reduce heat to medium-high heat.
-This temperature ensures a smokey charred outside, and pink juicy inside.
-Grill steak for 5 to 6 minutes per side, turning once, for medium, depending on the thickness.
+•GRILL: Take care to grease your clean grill grates well with oil.
+Next, close the lid and heat to the highest setting.
+Wait to add your steak until the grill reaches the desired temperature, which could take up to 15 minutes.
+Be patient.
+Add your steak and reduce the heat to medium-high.
+This temperature ensures a smoky, charred exterior and a pink, juicy interior.
+Grill the steak for 5 to 6 minutes per side, turning once, for medium doneness, depending on the thickness.

-• OVEN BROILED: The close directional heat mimics the high directional heat of the grill.
-Place steak on a baking sheet.
-Broil 8 inches away from the broiler for 6-8 minutes on each side or until it reaches desired temperature.
+•OVEN BROILED: The close directional heat mimics the high directional heat of the grill.
+Place the steak on a baking sheet.
+Broil 8 inches away from the broiler for 6-8 minutes on each side or until it reaches the desired temperature.

-• STOVE TOP: You may use the stove, but unless you have a large grill pan, your steak might not fit in your skillet and you may need to cut your steak in half and work in batches.
-Heat one tablespoon olive oil in a large cast iron skillet over medium-high heat.
-Cook for 6-8 minutes per side or until it reaches desired temperature.
+•STOVE TOP: You may use the stove, but unless you have a large grill pan, your steak might not fit in your skillet, and you may need to cut your steak in half and work in batches.
+Heat one tablespoon of olive oil in a large cast-iron skillet over medium-high heat.
+Cook for 6-8 minutes per side or until it reaches the desired temperature.

 STEAK TEMPERATURE

 Flank steak is a lean cut of beef, so it is best not cooked above medium or else it can be tough and chewy instead of juicy.
-I would aim for medium, meaning it will be pink in the middle.
+I would aim for a medium setting, meaning it will be pink in the middle.
 That being said, the marinade gives you a little wiggle room, but I wouldn’t push it.

-Most steaks will take 5-6 minutes per side but this can vary depending on thickness of your steak and desired level of doneness.
-The best way to see if your flank steak is cooked properly without overcooking is to use an instant read thermometer.
+Most steaks will take 5-6 minutes per side, but this can vary depending on the steak’s thickness and the desired level of doneness.
+The best way to see if your flank steak is cooked properly without overcooking is to use an instant-read thermometer.

-Insert the instant read thermometer into thickest part of the steak to check the temperature.
+Insert the instant-read thermometer into the thickest part of the steak to check the temperature.
 You want the temperature to register 5°F lower than the desired doneness temperature because the steaks will continue to cook while resting.

 NOTE: The USDA recommends steaks and roasts be cooked to 145°F and then rested for at least 3 minutes for safety.